dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 ## Cleaning Up the Boilerplate

 The project comes with a lot of boilerplate codes.
 Clear it all.
-Make sure both `models.cairo` and `systems.cairo` files are empty.
-In this tutorial, we won't be creating a `systems.cairo` nor the `src/systems` folder, you can delete both (highly optional, folder structure is entirely up to you). instead, we'll be creating a file named `actions_contract.cairo`, this is where our game logic/contract will reside.
-The project comes with a lot of boilerplate codes.
-Clear it all.
 Make sure both `actions.cairo`, `models.cairo` and `utils.cairo` files are empty.
 The create a new empty `tests.cairo` file in your `/src directory`.

 Remodel your`lib.cairo`, to look like this :